 Here are some suggestions for using a trail camera with your kids:

-- If you have a big garden, set-up the camera to see what night time visitors you have.
-It may just be the local cats, but you could get hedgehogs and even foxes.
+- If you have a big garden, set up the camera to see your nighttime visitors.
+It may be the local cats, but you could get hedgehogs and foxes.
 Your kids will be surprised who shares their garden at night.

 How good is the photo quality of a camera trap?

-As with most things, you get what you pay for, but the one from Amazon (see link above) has good reviews.
+As with most things, you get what you pay for, but the one we bought from Amazon wasn't expensive and produced good photos.

-Here are some videos that people have taken with their trail camera.
+Here are some videos that people have taken with their trail cameras.

 This video is of a fox caught in UK woodland, so the sort of thing you may find.